-The pane on the right side of the Packages window displays details about the selected package.
+The pane on the right side of the Package Manager window displays details about the selected package.

 These details include the following information:

-Packages that include sample Assets display the samples along with an import button.
-To import the sample code, click the Import in project button next to the sample.
+(I) Packages that include sample Assets display the samples along with an import button.
+To import the sample code, click the Import into project button next to the sample.

 Some packages display tags next to the version number.
 These tags convey information about the source or state of the package: